Nutritionist (Dietitian)

 Depending on state licensure requirements, professionals can begin their careers through unpaid or paid, supervised experience with entry-level positions in nutrition.

-If not already completed, the next logical step is to apply and take the exams to become an RDN.
-Other specializations and licensure certifications are available for those already in possession of an RDN such as licensed dietitian nutritionist (LDN), and certified diabetes educator (CDE).
+After earning a master’s degree, graduates must apply and take the exams to become an RDN.
+Other specializations and licensure certifications are available for those already possessing an RDN, such as licensed dietitian nutritionist (LDN) and certified diabetes educator (CDE).

 What Do Nutritionists Do?